esp-rs/book/src/application-development/bootloader.md

 3. Make desired bootloader changes using `idf.py menuconfig` or editing the `sdkconfig` file.
    - See [Configuration Options Reference][config-reference] for more information.
 4. Build the bootloader with `idf.py set-target <CHIP_TARGET> build bootloader`.
-   - The resulting booloader binary will be placed under `build/bootloader/bootloader.bin`.
+   - The resulting bootloader binary will be placed under `build/bootloader/bootloader.bin`.
 5. Use the built bootloader binary in `espflash/cargo-espflash` with the `--bootloader` flag or with the [configuration file][espflash-config-file].